ws-rush/dialogflow-react/README.md

 ## TypeScript Support

-React Dialog Manager is built with TypeScript, providing full type safety and autocompletion in compatible editors.
+`dialogflow-react` is built with TypeScript, providing full type safety and autocompletion in compatible editors.